In our society, we plan for many things.

 We prepare for our retirement, save money for our kids’ education, and even plan for our next trip.
 One of things that we should also make sure to plan for is the kind of treatment and care we want when we are seriously ill or at the end of life.

-As part of our COVID-19 response we offer virtual/hybrid Advance Care Planning training sessions (zoom and/or hybrid) for professionals as well as the public.
+We offer virtual/hybrid Advance Care Planning training sessions (zoom and/or hybrid) for professionals as well as the public.
+Please contact us.

 The Conversation Project